-Before America gets turnt on Turkey and settles in to watch some football, all eyes turn to Manhattan and the Macy’s Thanksgiving Day Parade 2016.
+Before America gets turnt on turkey and settles in to watch some football, all eyes turn to Manhattan during the Macy’s Thanksgiving Day Parade 2017.
 The annual pageant of giant balloons, floats, cheerleaders, clowns, marching bands, theater and Broadway in New York performances and celebs is one of the best NYC events in November.
 Sure, it’s fun to watch in your PJs, but there’s nothing like watching the procession in person.
 Use our guide to examine the parade route and get a sneak peek of this year’s balloons and floats (or watch the pre-Thanksgiving balloon inflation).
 We’ll also tell you about nearby restaurants open on Thanksgiving as well as bars and festive New York attractions to check out for the full NYC experience.

 For a guided tour of the Thanksgiving Day Parade, click here.

 When is the Macy's Thanksgiving Day Parade?

 Thanksgiving Day, of course!
 But we'll spell it out for you: Thursday, November 23.